-Barriers to accessing veterinary care in rural and remote communities include lack of transportation, long distances to vet clinics, low socioeconomic status, and differences in cultural norms with respect to animal husbandry and skills.
+Barriers to accessing veterinary care in First Nation's communities include lack of transportation, long distances to vet clinics, low socioeconomic status, and differences in cultural norms with respect to animal husbandry and skills.
 Residents in such communities may experience more frequent human-dog conflicts due to risks associated with zoonotic disease transmission, and physical trauma.
-Spay and neuter clinics are hosted in the community to stabilize the dog population, thus decreasing human-dog conflicts and zoonotic disease transmission.
+Spay and neuter clinics are hosted in the community as an initiative to stabilize the dog population, thus decreasing human-dog conflicts and

 All dogs attending clinics are spay/neutered, vaccinated against rabies and other preventable canine diseases, dosed with parasite control, and tattooed for future identification.